 However, it is possible to decide manually if any additional objects should be included as well when the deployment of the Processes is executed.

-This option is specially useful to include objects such as entity queries, which are not necessarily related to a Process itself.
+This option is especially useful to include objects such as entity queries, which are not necessarily related to a Process itself.

 Defining Related Objects